School District of Philadelphia: 20th century

-Takeover by the state

 The state takeover of the district had its roots in the chronic low test scores of district students and a history of inequitable financing which left the district with substantial and perpetual deficits.
 In 1975, Pennsylvania provided 55 percent of school funding statewide; in 2001 it provided less than 36 percent.
 An analysis determined that increased district spending was limited by a state system which relies heavily on property taxes for local school funding.
 As a result, wealthier school districts with proportionately more property owners and more expensive real estate have more funds for schools.
 The result is great disparities in school system expenditures per student.

 In 2000, the Philadelphia school district spent $6,969 a year per student.
 Seventy percent of Philadelphia's students are at or near the poverty line.
-This contrasts with expenditures per student in wealthier suburban school districts: Jenkintown, $12,076; Radnor, $13,288; and Upper Merion, $13,139.
+This contrasts with expenditures per student in wealthier suburban school districts, such as Jenkintown School District ($12,076), Radnor Township School District ($13,288), and Upper Merion School District ($13,139).

 In February 1998, then-superintendent David Hornbeck threatened to close the city's schools if the state did not provide the funds needed to balance his proposed budget.

 State lawmakers responded to the threat with fast-moving legislation, Act 46, on April 21, approving a school funding package that included a takeover plan.
 The legislature's plan was a reaction to Hornbeck's threatening to shut down the schools because of a financial crisis.

 "Holding students and their parents and teachers hostage in an effort to gain additional funding is certainly bold but not very wise", commented Representative Dwight Evans, Democratic chair of the House Appropriations Committee and prime architect of the takeover bill.

 Two lawsuits were filed by the city and the Philadelphia School District in 1997 and 1998 to address what they considered inadequate funding levels.
 The first, filed by the school district, the city and community leaders, contended that Pennsylvania did not provide a "thorough and efficient" education; it was dismissed outright by the state court.
 The second case, a civil rights suit filed in Federal District Court, by the district, the city, and other interested parties, contended that the state's funding practices discriminated against school districts with large numbers of non-white students; the School District of Philadelphia was a key complainant in this case.
 The city agreed to put this case on hold when Mayor Street negotiated the "friendly" state takeover of the district, with the promise of additional funding from the state.